prommis/prommis/docs/getting_started.md

 ### Install PrOMMiS

 We will now install the PrOMMiS Python package into this environment.

 ```
 pip install prommis
 ```

 This will take a couple of minutes.
 Once it is done, you can continue to try an example.

-### Install IDAES "extensions"
+### Install IDAES “extensions”

 After installing PrOMMiS, you will need to install binary packages for the solvers.
-These "extensions", as they are called, can be installed, after installing IDAES, using this command:
+These “extensions”, as they are called, can be installed, after installing IDAES, using this command:

 ```
 idaes get-extensions
 ```